CloudCannon/small-business-template-eleventy/README.md

 This will mean that only new/updated images get optimized on build.

+See [this blog](https://cloudcannon.com/blog/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon/) for more on optimizing images with Eleventy and CloudCannon.

 ## Embedding content

 - The "Embed" component is built to be generic and support any embed, however we cannot guarantee it will work seemlessly with all embeddable content.